go-mike/slices/README.md

 - [ ] Compare/Func : To compare two slices
 - [ ] Delete
 - [ ] Grow
-- [ ] Insert : To insert a slice into another slice
+- [ ] Replace : To replace a slice with another slice
 - [ ] IsSorted/Func : To check if a slice is sorted